 Greetings!

-I am a committed instructor who seeks to make macro-finance and international economics accessible through historically grounded examples that speak to students from diverse backgrounds.
-I am deeply invested in undergraduate research mentorship, working closely with students through research assistantships and aspiring to supervise senior theses.
-I lead the "Global Price Initiative," which builds time-geography-product level price datasets from historical newspaper advertisements.
-Through both my teaching and research, I aim to integrate hands-on training in big data analysis, cloud computing, and applied AI tools, while helping students prepare for both research careers and data-intensive roles in finance and consulting industries.
+I am a committed instructor who seeks to make economics accessible through historically grounded examples that speak to students from diverse backgrounds.
+I am deeply invested in undergraduate research mentorship and enjoy working closely with students through research assistantships.
+I look forward to supervising senior theses and supporting student participation in data-intensive projects (e.g., College Fed Challenge).
+I lead the "Global Price Initiative," which constructs time-geography-product price datasets from historical newspaper advertisements.
+Through both my teaching and research, I aim to integrate hands-on training in big data analysis, cloud computing, and applied AI tools while helping students prepare for both research careers and data-intensive roles in finance and consulting.

 Job Market Paper